divio/no-devops-please/80-local-development.rst

     ])

-At this point, you're thinking *That doesn't look like a normal settings file.* Don't worry about it now - it will turn out to be fairly standard when you look more closely, and :ref:`we'll explain it more fully in a couple of pages' time <settings>`.
+At this point, you're thinking *That doesn't look like a normal settings file.* Don't worry about it now - it will turn out to be fairly standard when you look more closely, and :ref:`we'll explain it more fully in a few pages' time <settings>`.

 You will need to run migrations::